Kalevala: Form and structure

 The poetry was often sung to music built on a pentachord, sometimes assisted by a kantele player.
 The rhythm could vary but the music was arranged in either two or four lines in 5/4 metre.
-The poems were often performed by a duo, each person singing alternative verses or groups of verses.
+The poems were often performed by a duo, each person singing alternating verses or groups of verses.
 This method of performance is called an antiphonic performance, it is a kind of "singing match".

 Metre

 Despite the vast geographical distance and customary spheres separating individual singers, the folk poetry the Kalevala is based on was always sung in the same metre.

 The Kalevalas metre is a form of trochaic tetrameter that is now known as the Kalevala metre.
 The metre is thought to have originated during the Proto-Finnic period.
 Its syllables fall into three types: strong, weak, and neutral.
 Its main rules are as follows: